 If you have an agenda with a certain pattern and you want to dictate how it finishes, make sure you are leading more assertively, but balance those patterns out with a healthy dose of open-ended patterns where the followers gets to choose, so you can have a balanced conversation.

-How to gracefully decline during a dance
+Tactics for gracefully declining during a dance

 I don’t mean decline an invitation to dance, I mean decline to do something within the dance.